-Given the threat posed by STDs, HIV, and pregnancy to the health and well-being of young people worldwide, and the compelling evidence of ineffectiveness by school-based Comprehensive Sex Education after three decades of research, policymakers should abandon plans for its global dissemination and pursue alternative prevention paradigms to prevent the negative consequences of adolescent sexual activity.
-Replication studies on the promising results for Abstinence Education in the U.S. should be done to inform the development of such a paradigm.
+Given the threat posed by STDs, HIV, and pregnancy to the health and well-being of young people worldwide, and the compelling lack of evidence of effectiveness for school-based Comprehensive Sex Education after three decades of research, policymakers should abandon plans for its global dissemination and pursue alternative prevention strategies for reducing the negative consequences of adolescent sexual activity.
+Further studies on the promising results for Abstinence Education in the U.S. should be done to inform the development of such alternative paradigms.